top of page

 The drive up to the vista (which is conveniently located along 89A) offers tons of scenery along the way.
 Make sure you pull off to really soak in the views!

 Visitors will find plenty of bathroom facilities at the trailhead parking lot.
+Be sure to use these before setting off on your hike because you won’t have another opportunity until you return!

 For a great non-hiking activity, be sure to check out my post about visiting the Crescent Moon Ranch area if you haven't already.
 It's a great place to spend a relaxing afternoon taking in views of Cathedral Rock or swimming in Oak Creek.